 So just like any other profession, you can become CEO or general manager, or you might not move beyond your current job, but there are a lot of steps in between.
 I think that’s what a lot of people forget, that there is a ladder to be climbed; it’s just as Asians, I think we want a formula, and you have to be very comfortable moving away from security and stability and embracing adventure.
 And if you can’t do it, that does not mean you’re a bad person; it’s just that freelancing might not be your gig, whether it’s entertainment or anything else.

-Q. Got it.
-And it sounds like from a parental perspective, they just want to see you’re making your decisions thoughtfully and not carelessly.
+Q. And it sounds like from a parental perspective, they just want to see you’re making decisions thoughtfully and not carelessly.

 A. Absolutely.
 I think that’s exactly true.

-Q. What is it like working day-to-day as a stand-up comedian, and if I were to shadow you for a day, what would I see?
+Q. What is it like working day-to-day as a stand-up comedian?
+If I were to shadow you, what would I observe?

 A. You know, I always want to try to paint that picture because I always feel like people are bad at doing that.
 I remember hearing speeches from people who were GMs or CEOs, and they’re asked, “What’s your story?
 How did you get there?”
 And they’re like, “Well, I was director of this division….”
 And I’m thinking, “No no no, how did you even become director of that division?
 I’m still an assistant brand manager, so what does that mean?”
 In other words, they start their story so far ahead that they just make it sound like the first ten years were effortless.

 So in my typical day, I spend a lot of time writing.
 I spend a lot of time preparing for shows and booking shows.
 I mean, I have a manager and an agent and all that, but you still end up doing a lot of the work yourself, because no one is going to care about your career as much as you are.